swtan346/tp/docs/UserGuide.md

 If you are a current user, feel free to jump into our [table of contents](#table-of-contents) to find the section you need help with.

 <div markdown="span" class="alert alert-info">
-**:information_source: Note:** The Nursing Address Book (NAB) application is currently available only in English.
+:information_source: <b>Note:</b> The Nursing Address Book (NAB) application is currently available only in English.
 However, we are actively working on expanding the language support, and plan to offer additional language options in future releases.
 </div>

 --------------------------------------------------------------------------------------------------------------------